New research points to raccoon dogs in Wuhan market as pandemic trigger. It's controversial

 A crucial, and imperfect, set of data

-Jamie Metzl’s objections to the new paper start with the underlying data – the genetic information from all those swabs gathered in January 2020.
-Metzl, a Fellow at the Atlantic Council and author of books on genetics and technology, has been an outspoken critic of the market-origin hypothesis.
+Jamie Metzl's objections to the new paper start with the underlying data — the genetic information from all those swabs gathered in January 2020.
+Metzl, a fellow at the Atlantic Council and the author of books on genetics and technology, has been an outspoken critic of the market-origin hypothesis.

 The swabs from the market, Metzl says, are not a representative sample but rather a biased one: The Chinese scientists were preferentially collecting data from the west side of the market, where live animals were known to be sold.